Resources for Students

 Cleveland Clinic’s diversity pipeline programs are designed to engage talented college students interested in future careers within the healthcare industry.
 Through our STEMM programs, participants gain team-based experiential learning, problem-solving expertise, professional etiquette skills, career information and coaching/mentoring from medical and business professionals.
 Our goal is to foster the continuing education and development of talent and to present Cleveland Clinic as a great place to work and grow.

-Please contact the Office of Diversity & Inclusion at 216.445.7323 or email@example.com.
+Please contact the Office of Diversity & Inclusion at email@example.com.

-Apply Now for the Aspiring Physicians & Research Scientists Conference
+Aspiring Physicians & Research Scientists Conference

 As an initiative of the Office of Diversity and Inclusion, the Aspiring Physicians & Research Scientists Conference is a two-and-a-half day enhancement program to empower, inspire, and engage undergraduate students from HBCUs, HACUs, and colleges/universities in Northeast Ohio.
 It is designed to increase representation of American Indian, Black/African American, Hispanic/Latino, and Native Hawaiian/Pacific Islander physicians, research scientists, physician investigators and physician leaders.

 Conference programming is specifically tailored to support participants’ professional development and knowledge of science, innovation, and world-class care.
 Students will learn tips for applying to medical school, creating a personal brand, and achieving success in healthcare.
-The abstract poster competition will provide students the opportunity to showcase research while competing for scholarship dollars.
+The abstract poster competition provides students the opportunity to showcase research while competing for scholarship dollars.

+Please sign up for email updates for the 2018 conference.
 Travel awards are available for out of state applicants.
 Accommodations for the duration of the conference are provided to all selected attendees at no cost.